 - A deeds release fee (or admin charge) to your current lender, which isn’t always applicable, but if it is, might cost up to £300.

-- An arrangement fee, which is payable to your new lender, and this could range from £0 to £1,000
+- An arrangement fee, which is payable to your new lender, and could range from £0 to £1,000

 - A broker fee, if applicable, and this cost could range depending upon your circumstances.